Myra Clark Gaines: Popularity and media coverage

 Several factors helped intensify the spotlight on Gaines's lawsuits.
 First, a number of the suits were litigated by some of the most famous lawyers in the country.
 Litigators like Daniel Webster, John A. Campbell, Francis Scott Key and Reverdy Johnson all ensured that her case remained in the front pages of the news.
 Second, Gaines garnered significant attention from her second marriage in 1839 to war hero General Edmund Pendleton Gaines.
 In fact, the General's courtship of then Myra Clark Whitney made national headlines.
 At the time they married, the General was known as the "Hero of Fort Erie" from his victories in the War of 1812 and celebrated in various states with medals for bravery.
 The marriage proved successful not only in bringing more attention to her case but also in alleviating much of the financial burden from her cases.
 Like Whitney, the General also contributed most of his wealth to defending Gaines's claims.

-Gaines became a famous yet controversial figure just as much for her appearances outside courtroom.
+Gaines became a famous yet controversial figure just as much for her appearances outside the courtroom.
 In 1840, Gaines set out with the General on an extensive lecture tour throughout the Atlantic to discuss his plan of national defense, which promoted the use of floating batteries over fleets of steam-powered warships.
 In support of the General, Gaines spoke after him about the horrors of war to packed town halls in St. Louis, Cincinnati, New York City, Baltimore, and Philadelphia.
 Her decision to speak contravened the common view that women could not be taken seriously in a public forum.
 While the lectures were also a way to keep the public eye on her lawsuits, she was also outspoken about other legal causes such as the post-Civil War campaign for women's suffrage.
 Gaines's celebrity status finally reached its zenith in the 1860s.